State of Washington Classified Job Specification

 ECONOMIC ANALYST 1

-(1) receipt of questions raised by the Legislature, executive office, or agency management which require investigation of cause-effect relationships;
+(1) Receipt of questions raised by the Legislature, executive office, agency management, or through federal law or regulations, which require investigation of cause-effect relationships;

-(3) performance of mathematical and logical analyses requiring the application of economic theory, principles, and techniques at a sophisticated and specialized level; and,
+(3) Performance and development of mathematical, statistical and logical analyses requiring the application of economic theory, principles, and techniques at a sophisticated and specialized level;

 Under limited supervision, positions at the Economic Analyst 1 level, conduct segments of major economic impact studies conceptualized and designed by higher level Economic Analysts; and/or, assist a higher level Economic Analyst in all aspects of studies conducted within a principal program area of economic analysis.

-Under general supervision and given guidelines, conducts economic and/or tax studies and analysis; assesses present and expected future course of State's economy; measures and predicts outcome of a variety of economic conditions;
+Conducts economic and/or tax studies and analysis; assesses present and expected future course of state's economy; measures and predicts outcome of a variety of economic conditions;

 Assists with planning, data identification and gathering, analysis and report preparation in major studies involving estimation and forecasting; plans and conducts minor studies;